Skip to the main content

 Service Animal Policy

-• The Americans with Disabilities Act (ADA) defines a service animal as a dog or a miniature horse that is individually trained to do work or perform tasks for the benefit of an individual with a disability.
+The Americans with Disabilities Act (ADA) defines a service animal as a dog or a miniature horse that is individually trained to do work or perform tasks for the benefit of an individual with a disability, including a physical, sensory, psychiatric, intellectual, or other mental disability.
+The work or task performed must be directly related to the individual’s disability.
+Tasks may include, but are not limited to, guiding individuals with impaired vision, alerting individuals with impaired hearing to sounds, retrieving dropped items, or pulling a wheelchair.

 • The animal must be licensed and in compliance as required by Palm Beach County Animal Care and Control Ordinance 98-22.

 • The dog must be on a leash, harness or tether at all times unless such use prevents the performance of the necessary task.
-In this situation the animal must be otherwise under control (e.g., by voice control, signals, etc.).
+In this situation the animal must be otherwise under control (e.g. by voice control, signals, etc.).

 Print page